What enterprise architecture is for — and why business leaders keep not knowing

 What enterprise architecture actually does

 This map doesn’t sit in a filing cabinet.
-It lives in a repository—a specialized database that architects query, update, and cross-reference constantly.
-The system of record for how your technology actually hangs together.
+It lives in a repository — a specialized database that architects query, update, and cross-reference constantly.
+It is the system of record for how your technology actually hangs together.

 Why this matters to every decision you make

-When your CIO recommends retiring a legacy system, that recommendation depends on EA knowing what other systems talk to it.
-When you’re planning to merge with another company and need to understand the integration work involved, you need a coherent map of both landscapes.
-When your product team wants to add a new capability and your tech lead says “we need to check dependencies first,” they’re asking the EA team to consult the map.
+When your CIO recommends retiring a legacy system, that recommendation depends on EA knowing what else talks to it.
+When you’re planning a merger and need to understand the integration work involved, you need a coherent map of both landscapes.
+When your product team wants to add a capability and your tech lead says “we need to check dependencies first,” they’re asking the EA team to consult the map.

-Every material technology decision—and most immaterial ones—relies on this information being accurate and current.
+Nearly every material technology decision — and most immaterial ones — relies on this information being accurate and current.
 The cost of getting it wrong is typically measured in months of rework or tens of millions in integration costs.

 EA isn’t a compliance overhead.
 It’s the institutional memory of your technology choices and their consequences.